ZosiaZamoyska/ZosiaZamoyska/README.md

 Attending KAIST, I planned to major in Computer Science only, but my passion for solving real-world problems and helping people has led me to discover possibilities within Industrial Design department.
 I connect both of my passions for people and technology by researching HCI.
 In my free time, I love to crochet and do puzzles. 🧩

-🔭 I’m currently working on digitalization opportunities for crocheters!
+🔭 I’m currently working on craft digitization and focus on crochet!

 👀 To see more of my projects and research (or my crochet pieces) check out my [portfolio website](https://zosia-hci.github.io/)